Updated: April 7, 2018

 You know how in Breaking Bad that chemistry teacher makes the best crystal meth anyone has ever seen?
 Powerful drug lords and common addicts become obsessed with the stuff.
 It changes the whole world of meth, and best of all makes for some damn good tv.

-You may even remember this scene (no spoilers)…
+You may even remember this hilarious scene (no spoilers)…

-Making “the best coffee you ever had”?
+Making the best coffee you ever had?
 It’s simple chemistry.
 The right methods, the right equipment and the right ratios of ingredients.
-Getting these simple things right can be the difference between low grade street quality meth and million dollar amphetamine.
+Getting these simple things right can be the difference between low grade street quality meth and million dollar amphetamine and also the difference between bitter brown sludge and a wonderfully sweet cup of freshly roasted Sumatran.

 What I guess what I’m saying is… do you want to make coffee as good as Walter White can make meth?